 About

-Having grown up immersed in classical music in his native Germany and Austria, Artmann was invited to the prestigious Aspen Music Festival as a teenager where he performed under world-renowned conductors Claudio Scimone and Lawrence Foster and gave solo recitals of Debussy, Hindemith and Bartók.
+Having grown up immersed in classical music in his native Germany and Austria, Artmann was invited to Aspen Music Festival as a teenager where he performed under world-renowned conductors Claudio Scimone and Lawrence Foster and gave solo recitals of Debussy, Hindemith and Bartók.
 Increasingly fascinated with composition and improvisation, he realized that jazz was his true calling and committed to developing his own musical voice.

 Leave a Reply